PatrickEMcLean/DungeonMerchantStory/workingdraft2.md

 ]]

+## Asarah asserts her independence ##

+>She really stands on the fact that she doesn't need a husband and can take care of herself.
+Maybe she stands down a drunk patron.
+>This in opposition to the kidnapping

 ---

 Asarah -- but you see that's how she knows he loves her.
 He comes for her, risks everything against all odds for the love of his life.